Fungus-Community-Edition/Fungus-wiki/fungus_docs/community_tutorials.md

 # Community tutorials

-If you've created an article or video about %Fungus let us know on the forum and we'll add it here.
+If you've created an article or video about Fungus let us know on the forum and we'll add it here.

 # Jesse Shepherd